Jane Austen's Bath Driver Guided Tour

 Venue: Holburne Museum Grounds & Sydney Gardens

 Join other Austen lovers for an informal bring-your-own picnic in the beautiful surroundings of The Holburne Museum grounds and Sydney Gardens.
+Find the perfect spot to picnic amongst friends.
 Enjoy promenading through the gardens and discover a circus spectacle to celebrate the opening of the Sydney Gardens Restoration Project.
-(Weather permitting event)

 To Meryton and Highbury – driver guided tour